rharkor/next-boilerplate/README.md

 The following scripts are available in the `package.json`:

+- `init`: Initializes the project by setting up your information
 - `dev`: Starts the development server with colorized output
 - `build`: Builds the app for production
 - `start`: Starts the production server